Related publications

 Equity release products are regulated by the Financial Conduct Authority (FCA).
 There are rules about what providers must tell you about equity release.

 Make sure you take out an equity release product with an authorised provider.
-They should be a member of the Equity Release Council – you can check on their website for a list of member organisations.
+They should be a member of the Equity Release Council.
+You can find a list of member organisations on their website.
 They have stricter rules than the basic regulation requirements.

 When choosing a provider, remember to ask:

 If you’re struggling with debt, there may be other solutions.
-Visit our webpage Help if you're in debt for more information.
+Our webpage Help if you're in debt has more information.

 Search for an independent financial adviser at the Society of Later Life Advisers or Unbiased.